vbauerster/dotfiles/README.md

 ***Disclaimer***

-If you have noticed that, most mappings are kind a weird in my [vimrc](https://github.com/vbauerster/dotfiles/blob/master/config/nvim/init.vim) that because I use [Deep Dvorak](https://github.com/vbauerster/DeepDvorak) keyboard layout. :banana:
+If you have noticed that, most mappings are kind a weird in my [vimrc](https://github.com/vbauerster/dotfiles/blob/master/config/nvim/init.vim) that because I use [Programmer Dvorak](https://github.com/vbauerster/PDvorak) keyboard layout. :banana: